-(ii) Operating procedures.
-The operator shall submit a description of the procedures, including a schedule, that it shall follow to properly monitor and amend each lift of contaminated soil in order to maximize bioremediation, including, but not limited to: tilling procedures and schedule; procedures to maintain pH between six and eight; procedures to monitor and apply proper nutrients; procedures to monitor, apply and maintain moisture to 60-80% of field capacity; procedures to monitor mean TPH-GRO and/or TPH-DRO concentrations, as applicable; and procedures to monitor final petroleum hydrocarbon concentration.
+(iii) Operating procedures.
+The operator shall submit a description of the procedures, including a schedule, that it shall follow to properly monitor and amend each lift of contaminated soil in order to maximize bioremediation, including, but not limited to: tilling procedures and schedule; procedures to limitpetroleum hydrocarbon loading to less than 5%; procedures to maintain pH between six and eight; procedures to monitor and apply proper nutrients; procedures to monitor, apply and maintain moisture to 60-80% of field capacity; and procedures to monitor mean TPH-GRO and/or TPH-DRO concentrations, as applicable; and procedures to monitor final petroleum hydrocarbon loading concentration.

-(iii) Management procedures.
+(iiiv) Management procedures.
 The operator shall submit a description of the management procedures that it shall follow to properly schedule landfarming operations, including modifications during cold weather, record keeping, sampling and analysis, statistical procedures, routine reporting, determination and reporting of achievement of the environmentally acceptable bioremediation endpoint and closure and postclosure plans.

 (d) Additional requirements for landfarm cells treating Tier 2 wastes pursuant to Paragraph 1 of Subsection G of 19.15.2.53 NMAC.
-If the landfarm cell will handle tank bottoms or other material pursuant to Tier 2 of Paragraph 1, then in addition to the requirements of this paragraph (7), any additional constituent identified pursuant to Paragraph (1) of Subsection H must meet either the Tier 1 or Tier 2 closure standard, as applicable, set forth in Paragraph (5) of Subsection G of 19.15.2.53 NMAC.
+If the landfarm cell will handle tank bottoms or other material pursuant to Tier 2 of Paragraph 1, then in addition to the requirements of this paragraph (7), any additional constituent identified pursuant to Paragraph (1) of Subsection H must meet the either the Tier 1 or Tier 2 closure standard, as applicable, set forth in Paragraph (5) of Subsection G of 19.15.2.53 NMAC.